gnuille/CTF-writeups/semic-2018/challenge2/readme.md

-In SEMIC we have some debilitis.
+In SEMIC we have some weakness.
 One of them is to collect *Lacasitos* and *Conguitos* tubes.

 ![alt text](image1.jpeg)